-The BKFA Board have appointed a Child Protection and Safeguarding Officer who is responsible for
+The BKFA has appointed a Child Protection and Safeguarding Officer who is responsible for

-- Providing advice on Child Protection & Safeguarding to the BKFA Board and any member of the BKFA, their parents or carers. - Investigating, reporting and recording (as appropriate) all child protection issues.
+- Providing advice on Child Protection & Safeguarding to any member of the BKFA, their parents or carers. - Investigating, reporting and recording (as appropriate) all child protection issues.

-The BKFA, through its guidelines and training programmes, works to ensure that BKFA instructors adopt best practice in: the management of its classes and training; the recruitment of its instructors, coaching staff and volunteers; and dealing with accusations of abuse in its classes, activities and events.
+The BKFA, through its guidelines and training programmes, works to ensure that BKFA instructors adopt best practice in; the management of its classes and training; the recruitment of its instructors, coaching staff and volunteers; and dealing with accusations of abuse in its classes, activities and events.